nihilKnight/PSPLab/README.md

 A crawling bot for [sina news](https://www.sina.com.cn), enabling **Cycle**, **Incremental**, **Multi-page** crawling.

-This bot is written for the BUAA-SCST PPS Lab.
+This bot is written for the BUAA-SCST PSP Lab.

 ## QuickStart